labasef/fastapi-demo/README.md

 sudo chown -R $USER data/postgres-db-volume
 ```

-Once your project is up and running, if not in detached mode you will see the following log line:
+Once your project is up and running, if not in detached mode, you will see the following log line:
 ```
 fastapi_app | INFO:     Uvicorn running on http://0.0.0.0:80 (Press CTRL+C to quit)
 ```

 ## Usage :fire:

-The API is serve on your local host on port 8 (port mapping is defined in the docker-compose.yml):
+The API is served on your local host on port 8 (port mapping is defined in the docker-compose.yml):
 [Try it here](https://localhost:8/ "fastapi_demo")

-Note: if the API rune on an AWS VM, you will need to forward port 8 of your local machine:
+Note: if the API runs on an AWS VM, you will need to forward port 8 of your local machine:
 ```
 qcc tunnel 8 [--machine <ec2_fastapi>]
 ```